 Type G- Intersections and Driveways not Covered in Types A-F.

-The sight distance triangle for intersections and driveways that do not fit any of the types previously described are to be analyzed on a case by case basis.
+The sight distance triangle for intersections and driveways that do not fit any of the types previously described are to be analyzed on a case-by-case basis with review and approval from Kirkland Public Works.